2022 Community Facilities Bond Plan

 - Does the project further community revitalization efforts?

-- Is the project responsive to changing student enrollment, academic programs, and facility conditions?
+- Is the project responsive to changing student enrollment, academic programs and facility conditions?
+(Specifically for school projects.)

-A long standing history of bond referendums in Chesterfield County:
+The focus of bond referendums in Chesterfield County, by year:

 |1976||Schools, public safety|